devuxd/ProgrammingStrategies/tdd-2-guided.md

 [Open the test-driven development strategy in a new tab](placeholder)

-**Follow the strategy using the strategy execution tool to design the chatbot.** You have up to 25 minutes.
+**Follow the strategy using the strategy execution tool to design and implement the chatbot.** Your goal is to build a working implementation and to craft a clear and easy to maintain design.
+You have up to 25 minutes.
 Notify the experimenter when you're done.